 Just another day in the life of the Gashouse Gang, joined here by a member of the Chicago Cubs.
 At far right is Pepper Martin, certainly the most active of pranksters on the Cardinals.
 (The Rucker Archive)

 Dizzy was constantly lobbying to have his brother Paul—also in the St. Louis organization—brought up to the parent club.
 The Cardinals finally listened after the 19-year-old Paul won 22 games in the minors during 1933.
 Dizzy championed that only Paul could pitch better than he, and reporters searched for a companion nickname for the much quieter, younger Dean.
 Harpo made the most sense, but they eventually agreed on Daffy; if for nothing else (and it wasn’t), it was simply poetic license.

 The Cardinals of 1934 were loaded with characters that somehow managed to get along with each other—barely.
 Within the cast was Pepper Martin, since converted to third base but still the point of origin for the Cardinals’ “Gashouse” persona—and one of its merriest pranksters, spending dead time on the road staging mock fights with teammates in the hotel lobby, then going upstairs to drop bags filled with water upon unsuspecting victims on the sidewalk below.

 Another recent, prominent addition in St. Louis was 22-year-old outfielder Joe Medwick, a potent slugger with an ornery disposition that frequently found him scraping with teammates.
-Always on the lookout for a good moniker to pin on another, Medwick’s teammates one day heard his wife call out to him as “Ducky-Wucky,” and soon it was shortened to Ducky as yet another complement to the Dizzy/Daffy chorus.
+Always on the lookout for a good moniker to pin on another, Medwick’s teammates heard that he’d been called “Ducky” in the minors—and it stuck as yet another complement to the Dizzy/Daffy chorus.